alicein1derland/education-analytics-dashboard/README.md

 # education-analytics-dashboard
 This project is currently being created.
 It is part of my learning portfolio.
 This dashboard is used to analyze student performance trends and identify at-risk groups.
-I focused on English language learners in a simulated high school environment.
+I focused on English language learners in a simulated secondary school (grades 7th to 12th) environment in Thailand.
 # Education Analytics Dashboard (DRAFT - BETA - In Progress)

 ## Objective